lead generation

 By focusing your efforts on these leads,

-you can improve your conversion rates and shorten the sales cycle.
+You can improve your conversion rates and shorten the sales cycle.

 Streamlining Communication: Lead scoring allows you to segment your leads based on their score,